nwupkc/Divvy/Divvy.md

 test$Events <- as.factor(test$Events)
 ```

-Instead of using decision trees which suffers from high variance, we can use bootstrap aggregation or bagging to reduce the variance of a statistical learning method.
+Instead of using decision trees, which suffers from high variance, we can use bootstrap aggregation or bagging to reduce the variance of a statistical learning method.
 Bagging takes repeated samples from our training set, grows hundreds of trees and averages all the predictions.

 ```r